Skip To Main Content

 Mike Bibby

-Former Sacramento Kings legend Mike Bibby is coming home.
-Sacramento State Director of Athletics Mark Orr announced that Bibby has been named the 17th head men’s basketball coach in program history on March 25, 2025.
+Former Sacramento Kings legend Mike Bibby was named the program’s 17th head men’s basketball coach in program history on March 25, 2025.
+He will enter his second season with the Hornets in 2026-27.

 As an NBA player, Bibby appeared in over 1,000 career games, finishing with averages of 14.7 points, 5.5 assists and 1.2 steals during a 14-year run that began in 1998 with the Vancouver Grizzlies, and concluded in 2012 with the New York Knicks.
 He averaged better than 13 points in each of his first 11 seasons, including a seven-year stint with the Sacramento Kings (2001-08).